What Is A Witness For A Will?

 • Your witnesses could be any two adults; friends, neighbours or co-workers.
 Each witness must be at least the age of majority and mentally sound.
 It’s important to remember that your witnesses are not required to read the will or know its contents.

 These requirements are also listed on your instructions page that comes with your Willful documents.
-There are also specific requirements for witnessing a notarial will, and Willful’s notary partner will ensure they comply with all requirements.
+There are also specific requirements for witnessing a notarial will, which include the notary and an additional witness.

 How Many Witnesses Do I Need?